gauntlt/gauntlt/README.md

 ## PROJECT STATUS

 As of 2018, Gauntlt is re-launching development efforts and building a commmunity of practice.
+Join us on the [gauntlt slack channel](http://bit.ly/2EU9yGh).
+We are hoping to extend gauntlt functionality, add attack adapters and buildup a library of sharable attacks that fit everyone's needs.
+This isn't just for ruby developers, we need feedback and contributions from security experts and people with experience running gauntlt in build pipelines.
+Join us!

 We welcome feedback and contributions.
 Please file issues via github and follow the project on twitter: [@gauntlt](https://twitter.com/gauntlt).

 Have questions?
 Feel free to open a ticket, but we would prefer you find us